 - 2 cups freshly chopped DOLE pineapple (remove all of the string core!)

 - 2 large lemons, squeezed + a pinch of lemon zest

 - 1 1/2 - 2 cups coconut water (or use plain water for a less sweet flavor)

 - optional: pinch of cayenne for a spicy kick

-- Add all the ingredients to a high speed blender and blend well until smooth and frothy.
+- Add all the ingredients to a high speed blender like a Vitamix and blend well until smooth and frothy.
 Tip: Strain lemonade for a super pulp-free version.
 However I love the added fiber you get from the pulp!

 - Serve over top frozen fruit instead of ice, so you do not water down the flavor.